PeteHorn/alfie-python/README.md

   - every lap, new obstacle appears
   - every lap, new shortcut appears
 - car football game
+  - rules
     - nobody is allowed to drive into the goal then hack the ball into them
     - every time a goal is scored a new obstacle appears
     - every time a goal is scored, players move to a new position
     - every time a someone gets a goal another net appears around the pitch
     - goals can only be scored from 300 metres away
+  - properties
     - pitch is 3000 metres long

 ## Computer programming rules